 - Program and policy development

-Each RAC will be comprised of 10-15 voting members.
-Membership selections will be made to ensure the Councils are representative of each region.
-Stakeholder groups to be represented by members include:
+Each RAC is comprised of 10-15 voting members.
+Membership selections are made to ensure the Councils are representative of each region.
+Stakeholder groups represented by members include:

 - Early childhood education programs: Both teachers and directors who represent all

 program types at various quality levels, including programs that are enrolled or not enrolled in Paths to Quality.

 - Local subject matter experts, such as higher education professionals